111116/toyray/README.md

 ## Other notes

 This renderer is neither reliable or efficient.
+If you are looking for open-source renderers, check out Mitsuba, PBRT, Tungsten...

 If you decide to learn path tracing by reading this code, I recommend start by looking at the path tracing core `src/renderer.cpp`.